sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 The feature remains in this state until either of the  following occurs.
    * `systemctl stop` takes back to INIT state
-   * The kube is deploying the image, which takes it to 'KUBE_RUNNING' state
+   * The kube is deploying the image, which takes it to 'KUBE_RUNNING' state.
+   * set_owner is set to local, which transitions to 'LOCAL' state

 ####  state KUBE_RUNNING
 ***Stable*** state<br/><br/>